 - Periyar - Spice farm tour & dinner

 - Periyar - Lake boat tour - INR650

 Kerala Backwaters Homestay

-In the late afternoon, you'll explore the island with a local guide to see the different facets of local life.
-This is a great chance to meet and talk with the people who live here and offers a fascinating insight into their lives, as you stroll under palm trees and weave between the rice fields that cover the island.
-You'll then take a leisurely boat ride around the lake to enjoy the outstanding scenery, so sit back and relax as you slip by.
+In the late afternoon, you explore the island with a local English-speaking guide or your homestay host to observe the different facets of local life - this is a great chance to meet and talk with the people who live here.
+Strolling under palm trees and weaving in between the rice fields that cover the island, you have a chance to learn about the lifestyles of the locals.